Bitmapped/UmbBackofficeMembershipProvider/README.md

 ## Usage instructions
 ### Getting started
+1. Before making any configuration file changes, make sure that you have an Administrator-level user account in Umbraco with the same username as the Active Directory account that you will use to login to Umbraco.
+It doesn't matter what you set for the password once UmbBackofficeMembershipProvider is enabled as it will check against Active Directory and not Umbraco for the password.

+### Installing UmbBackofficeMembershipProvider
 1. Add **UmbBackofficeMembershipProvider.dll** as a reference in your project or place it in the **\bin** folder.
 2. Add the dependency [**UmbracoIdentityExtensions**](https://github.com/umbraco/UmbracoIdentityExtensions) as a reference in your project or place its DLL in the **\bin** folder.
 3. In **web.config**, make the following modifications: